-Gwinnett Medical Center–Duluth, north Atlanta’s first all-digital hospital, is proud to offer our community the latest in minimally invasive procedures through state-of-the-art, FDA-approved robotic surgery.
+Gwinnett Medical Center–Lawrenceville and Gwinnett Medical Center–Duluth, are proud to offer our community the latest in minimally invasive procedures through state-of-the-art, FDA-approved robotic surgery.

 Minimally invasive surgeries are performed through small incisions rather than large ones.
 This results in potentially quicker recovery times, fewer complications, reduced hospitalization costs and less scarring.